data-ui

 from rt_todos

-join rt_todo_tags on rt_todos.id = rt_todo_tags.todo_id
+left join rt_todo_tags on rt_todos.id = rt_todo_tags.todo_id

-join rt_tags on rt_todo_tags.tag_id = rt_tags.id
+left join rt_tags on rt_tags.id = rt_todo_tags.tag_id"

 :ALIASES